 Offer a longer tenancy period

-In order to be the successful applicant or to be able to increase rental incentives, you may be able to negotiate for a longer lease (so long as you are confident you will be able to cover the costs on an ongoing basis).
+To be the successful applicant or to be able to increase rental incentives, try to negotiate for a longer lease .
+(So long as you are confident you will be able to cover the costs on an ongoing basis).

 Discuss improvements and repairs

 During negotiations (and before you sign), you should be able to come to an agreement regarding tenant improvement allowances and building repairs.
-This will allow you request certain upgrades and changes at the expense of the landlord if they are willing to do so.
+Allowing you request certain upgrades and changes at the expense of the landlord if they are willing to do so.

-Go into this part of your negotiation fully informed, with an understanding of how much improvements/repairs will cost and how they will benefit the landlord in the long term.
+Go into this part of your negotiation fully informed.
+Have an understanding of how much improvements or repairs will cost and how they may benefit the landlord.

 Agree on exit terms

-Before you sign a lease, make sure you negotiate the exit terms.
+Before you sign an office lease, make sure you negotiate the exit terms.

 How to negotiate a commercial lease

 The process of negotiating a commercial lease should involve legal, financial and architectural representatives as well as the business owner.
-Together, you will be able to review the fine print, examine the numbers and confirm the suitability of the space before any contracts are signed.
+Together you will be able to review the details and confirm the suitability of the space before signing any contracts.

-Remember that office space negotiations can take time so allow for this as soon as you make the decision to move.
-Having to rush an agreement puts you at risk of decisions you will regret.
+Office lease negotiations can take time so allow for this as soon as you make the decision to move.
+Rushing into a new lease agreement puts you in a poor bargaining position.

-Throughout the negotiation process, the important thing is to stay calm!
-You have come this far but if you can’t reach an agreement you are completely happy with you always have the option to walk away.
-Just like any negotiation all parties should walk away satisfied with the out come.
-You get your space, and he gets his tenant for a fair rent.
+Throughout the negotiation process, the most important thing is to stay calm!
+If you can’t reach an agreement you are completely happy with you always have the option to walk away.
+Just like any negotiation all parties should be satisfied with the out come.
 Remember you both have to live with each other for the foreseeable future.